jummy-bakz/jummy-bakz/README.md

 I love connecting with fellow data enthusiasts!
 Whether you’re looking to collaborate on a project or just want to chat about data, feel free to reach out.

-Make sure to add links to any specific projects or repositories that highlight your skills.
-This introduction emphasizes your experience while welcoming opportunities to collaborate and connect.